Why I Finally Left Insurance‑Based Therapy (And What It Means for You)

 I couldn’t—not and still be honest with you.

 Does this sound familiar?
-If you're recognizing yourself in this pattern - over-functioning, shrinking to fit a system that doesn't value you, wondering when it's okay to finally put yourself first - let's talk.
-This is exactly the kind of work we do together.
+If you're recognizing yourself in this pattern—over-functioning, shrinking to fit a system that doesn't value you, wondering when it's okay to finally put yourself first—this is exactly the kind of work we do together.

 Schedule a free 20-minute consultation to explore whether therapy could help you step into alignment too.